Health Clearance & Insurance

 Health Insurance for International Students

-- F-1 students can purchase the UH Student Plan (HMSA) or have your insurance provider complete an F-1 Student Acknowledgement & Insurance Provider Certification Form in order to prove that your current health insurance policy meets UHM's requirements.
-You can download this form at the following website: http://www.hawaii.edu/shs/international.html.
-You must visit the Student Health Insurance Office at QLC 313 to submit the Provider Certification Form and receive your health insurance clearance.
-The Student Health Insurance office email is firstname.lastname@example.org.
+F-1 students can purchase the UH Student Plan (HMSA) or have your insurance provider complete the F-1 Student Acknowledgement & Insurance Provider Certification Form in order to prove that your current health insurance policy meets UHM's requirements.
+Upon arrival to UHM, you must submit proof of health insurance to the Student Health Insurance Office (QLC 313) to receive your health insurance clearance.
+Questions?
+Contact the Student Health Insurance office at firstname.lastname@example.org.

 - International Student Organization (ISO) - Several plans are available with variable pricing according to age.
 A 6-month waiting period for pre-existing conditions may apply.